maple-labs/maple-docs/technical-resources/security/emergency-protocol-pause.md

 ### Per-Function Unpause
 To help with the recovery, there's a third lever which indicates which function in a paused contract can be manually un-paused.
 This handles the case of "unknown unknowns", which is hard to know upfront which functions might need to be called as part of the solution.

 With these three variables, the governor and security admin have a greater flexibility in dealing with emergencies, and also allows for the protocol to return to a functioning state sooner.

 Back to the example where the ratio of a collateral asset is misconfigured in a pool, the new way of handling the issue:

     1. Pause the whole protocol for investigation.
     2. Turn on the `setMinRatio` function to be callable and adjust the parameter.
-    3. Set the specific contract to be paused and simultaneosly unpause the rest of the system.
+    3. Once the fix is assured to be comprehensible, unpause the protocol.

-    4. Once the fix is assured to be comprehensible, unpause the affected contract.
+Using the new pausing mechanism, the operational complexity is reduced and it becomes impossible to exploit the system while the fix is underway.